Last updated: October 9th, 2023

 Workout shoes don’t have to be boring and I love how the Tree Dashers come in a good variety of colors for every type of style.

-For myself, I bought the limited edition Puukeko color with a white sole (which is still available a year later).
+For myself, I bought the limited edition Puukeko color with a white sole (which is no longer available).
 It’s a deep blue with a subtle pink color that comes through the mesh.